Office: 613-562-5800 ext. 3305

 In 2010-2011, Professor Kirkup served as a law clerk to the Honourable Madam Justice Louise Charron at the Supreme Court of Canada.
 He also taught advanced constitutional law in the Faculty of Law at Western University and worked at McCarthy Tétrault LLP in Toronto.
 He is a member of the Law Society of Upper Canada.

 Professor Kirkup is a frequent media contributor, most recently publishing editorials in The Globe and Mail, the National Post, and TVO on topics including same-sex marriage, solitary confinement, trans people in Canadian prisons, judicial complaints, sex work, and HIV non-disclosure.
-He also also been interviewed by media outlets including the CBC, The Globe and Mail, Le Devoir, Global News, the Toronto Star, the National Post, The Lawyers Weekly, TVO’s The Agenda, BBC Canada, Xtra!, The McGill Law Journal Podcast, and Torontoist about his research.
+He has also been interviewed by media outlets including the CBC, The Globe and Mail, Le Devoir, Global News, the Toronto Star, the National Post, TVO’s The Agenda, BBC Canada, The McGill Law Journal Podcast, and Torontoist about his research.

-Professor Kirkup has appeared before the House of Commons Standing Committee on Justice and Human Rights as an expert witness.
+Professor Kirkup has appeared before the House of Commons Standing Committee on Justice and Human Rights as an expert witness and has written expert reports for the Office of the Correctional Investigator and the Ontario Human Rights Commission.
 He also served as the principal investigator and author of Best Practices in Policing and LGBTQ Communities in Ontario.
 Commissioned by the Ontario Association of Chiefs of Police, this two-year study is the first of its kind in Canada.
-Professor Kirkup serves on the Board of Directors of the Ottawa Gay Men’s Wellness Initiative.
+Professor Kirkup serves on the Board of Directors of MAX: Ottawa’s Health Connection for Guys into Guys.
 He is also a member of the Egale Canada Legal Issues Committee, and he served as the Conference Coordinator for the WorldPride Human Rights Conference 2014.